-As part of the DFI Transparency Initiative, Publish What You Fund has developed the DFI Transparency Tool.
+As part of the DFI Transparency Initiative, Publish What You Fund developed the DFI Transparency Tool in 2021.
+(The tool will soon be updated to a version 2, fixing errors and incorporating changes made for the DFI Transparency Index.)
 Based on over two years of research, the DFI Transparency Tool has two functions.
 First, it is intended to provide granular guidance to development finance institutions (DFIs) about the types of information that a range of stakeholders value and should therefore be disclosed publicly.
 Second, it forms the basis of future and ongoing assessments of the transparency of a group of leading DFIs.
 The purpose of this second function is to provide an independent means with which to assess and improve the state of DFI transparency.
-Publish What You Fund will carry out assessments that will score and rank the transparency of DFIs in a publicly released DFI Transparency Index.
+Publish What You Fund carries out assessments that score and rank the transparency of DFIs in a publicly released DFI Transparency Index.